Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

 `name`        | `String`         | :warning: The primary name of the command, which must be unique throughout the bot and is used for invocation
 `description` | `String`         | :warning: A description for this command, which will be shown to users on Discord

-Additionally, the following functions are available - please note that functions marked with :warning: are  required and must be called in order to properly register the command.

 ??? note "Command groups and subcommands"
     Subcommands (whether inside a command group or directly within a slash command) work just like regular slash commands do, with the following caveats: